 Hyperparameter Optimization (HPO) focuses on discovering the best hyperparameter configuration $\lambda \in \Lambda$ of a Machine Learning method.
 Gray-box HPO refers to the concept of cheaper and approximate evaluations of the performance of hyperparameter configurations.
-For example, we can approximately evaluate the final reward of the configurations of a deep RL method system after every epoch of stochastic gradient descent (gray-box evaluations) [13, 14], instead of waiting for the full convergence (black-box evaluations).
+For example, we can approximately evaluate the final reward of the configurations of a deep RL method system after every epoch of stochastic gradient descent (gray-box evaluations) (Swersky et al., 2014; Wistuba et al., 2022), instead of waiting for the full convergence (black-box evaluations).
 The reward after a budget b (i.e. after b epochs) is defined as $R(\lambda, b) : \Lambda \times \mathbb{N} \to \mathbb{R}+$.
 To address the noisieness of reward curves of RL algorithms we smooth the curves using a best-so-far transformation.
 We average rewards based on windows of h training steps, and select the highest reward at any past window, as: